Welcome to the Lobo Center (College & Career Center)

 -

-MARCH DEADLINES:- Scripps College Academy Program: For young women in grades 10 and 11.
+- Scripps College Academy Program: For young women in grades 10 and 11.
 An intensive, multi-year, college access and completion program for high- achieving young women with limited resources who seek to become the first generation in their families to attend college.
 All expenses paid program to live on the Scripps College campus in Claremont, CA for this and next summer for two weeks.
 Must be low-income or qualify for free/reduced lunch, and first generation (not family member) to attend college.
 DEADLINE: MARCH 3RD.

 - Turner-UCLA Allied Health Internship: Summer high school internship at UCLA to explore entry-level allied health careers that do not require a traditional four-year degree or medical degree.
 DEADLINE MARCH 7TH @ 4:59 PM.